-b) State the desired result should your review be upheld:

-This result must be feasible in the context of the College's regulations, policies and procedures.
+Р lease enter text here.
+Box will expand as you type. b) State the desired result should your review be upheld: This result must be feasible in the context of the College's regulations, policies and procedures.
 Provision of some services may be dependent on resources or policy decisions at College or national level.

-You may wish to speak to a Student representative for advice on the desired result you wish to request.

-c) Please list the supporting evidence attached to your request.
-Reviews submitted without supporting evidence will not normally be considered.
-You may wish to contact your student representative for impartial advice about what constitutes evidence for your specific case.
+You may wish to speak to a Student representative for advice on the desired result you wish to request. Р lease enter text here.
+Box will expand as you type. c) Please list the supporting evidence attached to your request.
+Reviews submitted without Ο, supporting evidence will not normally be considered.
+You may wish to contact your student representative for impartial advice about what constitutes evidence for your specific case. Р lease enter text here.
+Box will expand as you type. . , , , , , , , , , , , , , , , , , , , 5.
+Declaration Please tick to confirm the following: I have read the Appeals/Complaints Policy and Procedure I have included all relevant information to support my review request

-5. Declaration

-Please tick to confirm the following:

-- □ I have read the Appeals/Complaints Policy and Procedure - □ I have included all relevant information to support my review request

-- □ I have made a copy of all documentation and supporting information for my records - □ I authorise those involved to share the details of my request with the relevant parties involved, including anyone I have named in my request - □ I authorise those involved in the process to have access to relevant information required as necessary for the investigation into and consideration of my request, including access to sensitive information
+I have made a copy of all documentation and supporting information for my records I authorise those involved to share the details of my request with the relevant parties involved, including anyone I have named in my request I authorise those involved in the process to he necessary for the investigation into and consistensitive information ave access to relevant information required as ideration of my request, including access to Signa ture: Date: consid are unable to submit an electronic image of y ler the receipt of this form electronically direct alent to a signature.) your signature, please type your name.
+We will t from your College email address as being

-Signature: Date:

-(If you are unable to submit an electronic image of your signature, please type your name.
-We will consider the receipt of this form electronically direct from your College email address as being equivalent to a signature.)